Violence erupts on campuses as protesters and counter-protesters clash over the war in Gaza - KESQ

 “I’ve never seen this happen before,” said Gomez, adding that he isn’t with either group.
 “I’ve never seen people get so heated.”

-Newsom and Los Angeles Mayor Karen Bass both called for accountability of those involved in the melee.
+Newsom and Los Angeles Mayor Karen Bass both called for accountability of those involved.
 A spokesperson for the governor said outside law enforcement was sent to the campus after “unacceptable” delays in the university’s police force response to the clashes.

 The nationwide campus demonstrations began at Columbia to protest Israel’s offensive in Gaza after Hamas launched a deadly attack on southern Israel on Oct.
 7. Militants killed about 1,200 people, most of them civilians, and took roughly 250 hostages.
 Vowing to stamp out Hamas, Israel has killed more than 34,000 Palestinians in the Gaza Strip, according to the Health Ministry there.